WET NOSE ANIMAL CLINICS

-Wet Nose Animal Rescue Centre have opened the doors of our Animal Clinic to the public in order to give our community more affordable health care for your pets, while enjoying the benefits of the most caring Doctors and Nurses around.
-In addition, supporting our Clinic means that you will also be supporting over 500 animals at the Wet Nose Animal Rescue Centre, as all proceeds from our Clinic go straight into the care of the Shelter Animals!
+Wet Nose Animal Rescue Centre have opened the doors of our Animal Clinics to the public in order to give our community more affordable health care for your pets, while enjoying the benefits of the most caring Doctors and Nurses around.
+In addition, supporting our Clinics means that you will also be supporting over 500 animals at the Wet Nose Animal Rescue Centre, as all proceeds from our Clinics go straight into the care of the Shelter Animals!

 During the course of their stay at Wet Nose, they will continue to be treated or vaccinated, dipped and de-wormed when due.
 Finally when the happy day of adoption comes along, each animal will receive an exit clinical examination, just to make sure that they are happy and healthy going home.

 Was born and bred in Pretoria and from a very young age he knew that he wanted to be a veterinarian, driven by his love and passion for all animal life.

 In 2009, he finished his BSc Animal Science degree and in 2010 he graduated with a BSc wildlife management honours degree, both at the University of Pretoria.
 In 2015 he obtained his BVSc Veterinary science degree at Onderstepoort.
 Even though he loves and cares for small animals on a daily basis, he also has a special interest in wild life.
 In his spare time he enjoys the outdoors with activities such as camping and fly fishing.
 He is a family man and spending time with his wife, new baby boy and his Labrador, Luka is the priority in his life.